honeycombio/refinery/refinery_config.md

 When DryRun is enabled, traces is decorated with `meta.refinery. dryrun.kept` that is set to `true` or `false`, based on whether the trace would be kept or dropped.
 In addition, `SampleRate` will be set to the incoming rate for all traces, and the field `meta.refinery.dryrun.sample_rate` will be set to the sample rate that would have been used.
+NOTE: This setting is not compatible with `DisableTraceLocality=true`, because drop trace decisions shared among peers do not contain all the relevant information needed to send traces to Honeycomb.

 - Eligible for live reload.
 - Type: `bool`